³ÉÈËÓ°Òô

 a fully established local subsidiary

 The decision to trade in another jurisdiction involves a number of considerations, both commercial and tax-related.
-Some of the key tax issues include whether the activities constitute a permanent establishment and how the overseas activities should be structured.
-It is important, at the outset, that advice is taken by the company, not only in relation to tax, but on the wider business implications.
+It is important, therefore, that advice is taken by the company at the outset, not only in relation to tax but on the wider business implications.

 Powered by